 I didn’t start as a consultant.
 I started as a civil engineer—working on the ground across water systems, transport infrastructure, energy projects, and steel facilities.

-Early in my career, I learned that in heavy industry, the gap between a strong idea and operational reality is where projects either scale—or quietly fail.
+Early in my career, I learned that in heavy industry, the gap between a strong idea and operational execution is where projects either scale or fail.

 Over two decades, I progressed from project engineer to senior operational leadership at a $6.5 billion steel company and integrated industrial port.
 I managed hundreds of millions of dollars in capital projects, led large multidisciplinary teams, and carried the daily responsibility of keeping billion-dollar assets running.

-I have negotiated nine-figure joint venture structures with the Port of Rotterdam, navigating stakeholder complexity across multiple jurisdictions and a political transition that nearly collapsed the deal at closing.
+I have negotiated major joint venture structures with the Port of Rotterdam, navigating stakeholder complexity across multiple jurisdictions and a political transition.
 I have defended capital allocation decisions to boards—and watched technically sound pilots stall because no one could resolve the operational, regulatory, or governance constraints standing in the way.

 A pattern became clear.